๐Ÿ“š More on this topic: Best Models for Coding ยท Best Models for Writing ยท VRAM Requirements

 ollama pull llama3.1:8b

-Be realistic: 8B models are good for casual chat, quick Q&A, brainstorming, and simple tasks.
+Be realistic: 9B models are good for casual chat, quick Q&A, brainstorming, and simple tasks.
 They struggle with complex multi-step reasoning, nuanced analysis, and maintaining coherence over very long conversations.
-If you find yourself thinking “this is useful but not quite smart enough,” the jump to 14B is significant.
+If you find yourself thinking “this is useful but not quite smart enough,” the jump to 27B is where things get real.

 ollama pull qwen3:14b